EngqvistLab/Tome/README.md

 # Tome: Temperature optima for microorgianisms and enzymes
+Estimation of enzyme temperature optima with optimal growth temperature of parent microorganism<br/>
+This method has two submodules:
-A machine learning model for the prediction of optimal growth temperature of microorganisms<br/>
+* (1) model for the prediction of optimal growth temperature;
-This method has two submodules: (1) model for the prediction of optimal growth temperature; (2) find the homologues for a given seqeuence with the same EC nubmer.
+* (2) find the homologues for a given seqeuence with the same EC nubmer.

 ## Installation
 Pyhton 2.7 or Python 3 should both work.